qe201020335/BeatTogether-DockerCompose/README.md

 ## Json Configs
  - The options included here are not exhaustive but most likely what matters.
  - You need to look into the servers' source code to find more available options
- - The descriptions are based on my understanding of the project.

 ### The Master Server
 `master.json`
 ```
 {
-  "Urls": "http://0.0.0.0:8989",         // ip and port for the GameLift service to listen on
+  "Urls": "http://0.0.0.0:8989",         // ip and port that the master server listens on
-  "MasterServer": {
+  "ServerConfiguration": {
-    "EndPoint": "0.0.0.0:2328"           // ip and port for the master server to listen on (will be deprecated & only for backwards compatibility)
+    "AuthenticateClients": true          // Whether clients should be authenticated
   },
   "Serilog": {
     "File": {